-Sometimes when students ask how old I am
+Sometimes when students asked how old I was

-(after I give them a silent pointy raised eyebrow to remind them that not everyone loves this question since guesses about age usually skew to elderly and no one wants to be associated with that too soon)
+(after I gave them a silent raised eyebrow to remind them that not everyone loves this question since guesses about age usually skew to elderly, and no one wants to be associated with that too soon)

-I give them historical math problems by way of answer:
+I presented historical math problems by way of answer:

 I was born the year before Neil Armstrong walked on the moon.